wuhongyi/PKUXIADAQ/README/en/source/UsersGuide/FIRMWARE.rst

 		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
 		- (2) removed "no traces for large pulses" feature.

+- xia_pixie-16_15-500-12_1.0.0_pku 20230410
+	- Output 4-ch debug signals of the front panel A to the chassis backplane's TriggerAll bits [28:31], TrigConfig3[0] control enable/disable
+	- send the external timestamp clock and clear as well as the run inhibit to the backplane using the MZTIO card.
+TrigConfig3[1/2] control front panel/backplane
+	- Multiplicity results output from RJ45 port regardless of MultiplicityMaskHigh[31]=0 or 1;
+	- The value is set to 0 when the calculated energy is negative.
+	- The pileup event energy is not set to 0, output calculated values directly.
+	- Discard a list mode event if computed event energy is smaller than EMIN (EnergyLow)

 - 500MHz 12bit(pixie16_revf_general_12b500m)
 	- standard firmware